scylladb/scylladb/README.md

 ## What is Scylla?

-Scylla is the real-time big data database that is API-compatible with Apache Cassandra and Amazon DynamoDB.
+Scylla iss the real-time big data database that is API-compatible with Apache Cassandra and Amazon DynamoDB.
 Scylla embraces a shared-nothing approach that increases throughput and storage capacity to realize order-of-magnitude performance improvements and reduce hardware costs.

 For more information, please see the [ScyllaDB web site].